cogtoolslab/physics-benchmarking-neurips2021/README.md

 1. XXX
 2. YYY
 3. ZZZ
+ -->

-### Reproducing the analyses of human and modeling behavior reported in the paper
+## Reproducing analyses of human and modeling behavior

 The results reported in this paper can be reproduced by running the Jupyter notebooks contained in the `analysis` directory.

 1. **Downloading results.** To download the "raw" human and model prediction behavior, please navigate to the `analysis` directory and execute the following command at the command line: `python download_results.py`.
 This script will fetch several CSV files and download them to subdirectories within `results/csv`.
-If this does not work, please download this zipped folder: [https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/model_human_results.zip](https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/model_human_results.zip).
+If this does not work, please download this zipped folder and move it to the `results` directory: [https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/model_human_results.zip](https://physics-benchmarking-neurips2021-dataset.s3.amazonaws.com/model_human_results.zip).
 2. **Reproducing analyses.** To reproduce the key analyses reported in the paper, please run the following notebooks in this sequence:
 	- `summarize_human_model_behavior.ipynb`: The purpose of this notebook is to:
 		* Apply preprocessing to human behavioral data